Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 })
 ```

-We've set the Deployer's interact object to have only one property `getProposal`, which holds all the values needed for a proposal and the boolean `isProposal` that dictates if the main contract gets deployed of a proposal contract.
+We've set the Deployer's interact object to have only one property `getProposal`, which holds all the values needed for a proposal and the boolean `isProposal` that dictates if the contract assumes the role of the main contract or a proposal contract.
 > At this point, you can modify your JavaScript file (`index.mjs`) to mirror your backend, although you may want to use placeholders for the actual values, except when you actually create a proposal.
 Its good practice to have these two files open side-by-side in the early stages of development, for simultaneous updates as you're deciding the participant interact interface.

 The Deployer's interact interface is set, and we can already imagine how the flow of our DApp would be, and the pattern of communication among those using the DApp.
 In order to implement this flow, we must find the answer these questions: